How to make – Wild Herb Pesto

 You can add also mint, parsley, broad beans leaves, kale, kale flowers, spinach.
 Just any edible greens you know and can put your hands on.

-Great news, all nuts are good, not only pine nuts which are in general way too expensive.
+Great news, all nuts are good, not only pine nuts which are, in general, way too expensive.
 I think the cheapest are sunflower seeds, just roast them in a pan and into the food processor, with the leaves.
-You can use almonds, brazil nuts, walnuts, just nuts, cashew, pistachio.
+You can use almonds, brazil nuts, walnuts, any nuts, cashew, pistachio.
 The fun part is that each time you make it, your wild herb pesto will taste a bit different.

 Quite a lot of it, to make a pesto (Italian for paste).
 You can try other oils, I just love olive oil.

 Sourkraut juice, lemon juice, apple cider vinegar, balsamic vinegar.

 Here you can really go crazy – a pinch of salt can be enough but you can add garlic or garlic powder, cumin, paprika, tumeric, black pepper.
 Do not limit yourself, whatever you like is good.
 This it actually where the wild herb pesto really gets wild:)